Best Guide to visiting Antelope Island State Park

 Hiking Trails

 There are so many great trails here, with something for everyone.
-You can take the short 0.4-mile hike one-way to Beacon Knob Spur or the grueling 3.5-mile one-way 2,100 feet elevation gain Frary Peak Trail.
+The first hike you come to when you arrive on the island is an easy 1 mile hike to Lady Finger Point.
+You can take the short 0.4-mile hike one-way to Beacon Knob Spur, the 0.9 miles out and back, family-friendly Buffalo Point trail or the grueling 3.5-mile one-way 2,100 feet elevation gain Frary Peak Trail.
+Frary Peak is the highest point on Antelope Island at 6, 596 feet and is the best place to see spectacular views of the lake and the mountains of northeastern Utah.

 Map of hiking trails at Antelope Island State Park